-If you have questions about bankruptcy, including whether your income qualifies you for Chapter 7 or Chapter 13 bankruptcy, we hope you’ll come in for a free, no obligation consultation with an experienced Colorado bankruptcy lawyer.
+If you have questions about how to deal with your creditors when you file bankruptcy, we hope you’ll come in for a free, no-obligation consultation with an experienced Colorado bankruptcy attorney.
 You can schedule an appointment by calling 303.331.3403 or by using our online scheduling system.

 More helpful articles: